tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 For the private DNS server addresses of CVM, see [Private Network DNS](https://www.tencentcloud.com/document/product/213/5225).

 >!
 The private IPs of Tencent Cloud BM instances may be different from those of CVM instances, and their formats are usually `9.*.*.*` or `10.*.*.*`.
-If you have any queries, [contact us](https://intl.cloud.tencent.com/contact-sales).
+If you have any queries, please [contact us](https://www.tencentcloud.com/contact-sales).
 >

 ### How do I download a folder?

-You can log in to [COSBrowser](https://intl.cloud.tencent.com/document/product/436/11366), select the folder to be downloaded, and click **Download** to download the folder or files in batches.
-You can also download a folder using the COSCMD tool.
-For more information, see [COSCMD](https://intl.cloud.tencent.com/document/product/436/10976).
+You can log in to the [COSBrowser](https://www.tencentcloud.com/document/product/436/11366), select the folder to be downloaded, and click **Download** to download the folder or files in batches.
+You can also download the folder using the COSCMD tool.
+For more information, see [COSCMD](https://www.tencentcloud.com/document/product/436/10976).

 ### What should I do if the error "403 Forbidden" occurs or access permission is rejected when I perform upload/download and other operations?